 Why Salt Exists Above Sea Level

 Most of the land we live on today is only temporarily above sea level because the ice of Antarctica is holding so much water out of the ocean.
 Over all of geologic history, on average, the sea sits as much as 200 meters higher than today.
 And in the shallow, flat-bottomed seas that normally cover much of the continents, subtle vertical crustal motions can isolate large areas of water that dry up and precipitate their salt.
 Once formed, these salt beds can be easily covered by limestone or shale and preserved.
-In a few million years, maybe less, this natural salt harvest might start happening again.
+In a few million years, maybe less, this natural salt harvest might start happening again as the ice caps melt and the sea rises.